 Central banks are becoming increasingly involved in green finance.
-Indicators of this growing interest include the creation of the Central Bank and Supervisors Network for Greening the Financial System and the Task Force on Climate Related Financial Disclosure established by the Financial Stability Board (FSB), which is chaired by Bank of England Governor Mark Carney.
+Indicators of this growing interest include the creation of the Central Bank and Supervisors Network for Greening the Financial System (established at the Paris “One Planet Summit” in 2017 by eight central banks and supervisors) and the Task Force on Climate Related Financial Disclosure, (established by the Financial Stability Board).
 Environmental factors are increasingly seen as material issues by investors who are incorporating such factors into portfolio allocation and risk analysis.

 This panel, organised in co-operation with the Official Monetary and Financial Institutions Forum (OMFIF), will gather central banks, regulators and experts from around the world to discuss the role that central banks can play in greening the financial system and prospects for harmonised international approaches.